We are here to support your program.

 This resource breaks down some of the coded language that has come up in the Screening interview and helpful follow ups to ask the applicant in those scenarios.

 In summary, we believe very strongly in the idea that organization-wide DEI work is only as effective as the individuals and teams activating it.
-Screening continually works towards broadening our awareness of our own individual biases and systemic inequities which impact our student population and many of our mentor applicants.
+Screening continually works towards broadening our awareness of individual biases and systemic inequities which impact our student population and mentor applicants.